 In addition, CCR conducted two rounds of teacher-based studies over two years, with over 70 expert teachers from across the United States and its territories.
 This research has formed the basis of CCR’s development of professional learning to help teachers learn how to teach SEL and metacognitive learning skills not in isolation, but through their academic content.

 One of the teachers in CCR’s study stated, “I realized that I actually do a lot of this work in my art classroom without purposefully planning to do so.
 And that if I took the time to sit and actually plan experiences and discussions around the interconnected work of the competencies and my content area- the learning could come alive in a meaningful way for my students.”

 Below is a summary research progression that led to the development of CCR’s courses.
-You can read more about the full progression here.
+To read more about our research, click here.

 Charles Fadel is a global education thought leader and author, futurist and inventor; founder and chairman of Center for Curriculum Redesign; project director Harvard GSE; member President’s Council at Olin College of Engineering; chair education committee at BIAC/OECD; co-author of “Artificial Intelligence in Education” (2019); “Four-Dimensional Education” (framework in 21 languages) and best-selling “21st Century Skills”; founder and president Fondation Helvetica Educatio (Geneva, Switzerland).
 Has worked with education systems and institutions in more than 30 countries.
 Spent 25 years in technology management (M/A-COM; Analog Devices); founder of Neurodyne AI; formerly Global Education Lead at Cisco Systems, visiting scholar at MIT ESG and Wharton/Penn CLO, angel investor with Beacon Angels.
 BSEE, MBA, seven patents.